 Quarry reclamation is another way quarries show dedication to being green.
 This practice consists of turning the used extraction site into an environmentally friendly area by restoring trees, grasses and other plants to create a suitable wildlife habitat.

 Halquist Stone Company strives to reduce our environmental impact wherever possible.
 We will continue to produce zero excess process materials and to maintain our current waste inventory.
 As such no excess process materials or solid stone waste is produced at the following facilities: Hamilton Quarry, Ideal Quarry, Lannon Quarry, Chilton Quarry and the Chilton processing facility.
 Public repair goals of waste to landfills in annual yards are the following: Chilton Processing of 72 yards, Chilton Quarry 24 yards, Hamilton Quarry of 0 yards, Ideal Quarry 24 yards and Lannon Quarry 24 yards.

 Our goal at Halquist Stone is also to reduce air emissions by reducing idle time of equipment.

 Energy Management Program

 Halquist goal is to reduce diesel fuel consumption by 5% annually.
-Our diesel usage is the following:
+Our diesel usage for 2020 was the following:

 The LEED® (Leadership in Energy and Environment Design) Green Building Rating System is the most widely used rating system for green building.
 This system defines standards for environmentally responsible, healthier, and more profitable structures, and awards points to new construction and major renovation projects in five categories: